FJKhan/next-semanti-ui-react-starter/README.md

   ```

-Navigate to localhost:3000 in your browser, or specify a port for Next.js to run on using:
+Navigate to localhost:3000 in your browser

+Alternatively, specify a port for Next.js to run on using:

 ```
 npm run dev -- -p <your port here>
 ```